JeoLiao/Learngit/readme.txt

-git is version control system. git is free software.
+git is distributted  version control system. git is free software.